STS-35

 STS-35 was the tenth flight of Space Shuttle Columbia, in the 38th shuttle mission.
 It was devoted to astronomical observations with ASTRO-1, a Spacelab observatory consisting of four telescopes.
 The mission launched from Kennedy Space Center in Florida on December 2, 1990.
+It was also the first shuttle mission since the Challenger disaster with a crew of seven astronauts.

 Crew

 Prior to the Challenger disaster, this mission was slated to launch in March 1986 as STS-61-E. Jon A. McBride was originally assigned to command this mission, which would have been his second spaceflight.
 He chose to retire from NASA in May 1989 and was replaced as mission commander by Vance D. Brand.
 In addition, Richard N. Richards (as pilot) and David C. Leestma (as mission specialist), were replaced by Guy S. Gardner and John M. Lounge respectively.
 Fifty-nine-year-old Brand was the oldest astronaut to fly into space until F. Story Musgrave, 61 on STS-80 in 1996, and U.S. Senator John H. Glenn Jr., 77 when he flew on STS-95 in 1998.